Kristina Train: Other projects

-In June 2011 Train collaborated with Dr. Dre in studio sessions for his forthcoming album, Detox.
+In June 2011 Train collaborated with Dr. Dre in studio sessions for his eventually scrapped album, Detox.

-On October 30, 2012 Train made her debut performance on Later... with Jools Holland on BBC 2.
+On October 30, 2012, Train made her debut performance on Later... with Jools Holland on BBC 2.

+The song "Dark Black" by Kristina Train is featured in the 2012 German film Die Vermessung der Welt (known in English as Measuring the World).
+This is a historical drama based on the 2006 novel of the same name by Daniel Kehlmann.

-Train was featured on the soundtrack of 2013 British Comedy I Give It A Year singing the Coldplay song, Sparks.
+Train was featured on the soundtrack of the 2013 British comedy I Give It a Year covering the Coldplay song, "Sparks".

-On January 30, 2013 Train was the first artist to sing live at the grand opening of The Shard marking this as the highest performance in Europe.
+On January 30, 2013, Train was the first artist to sing live at the grand opening of The Shard.

-On March 7, 2013 Train made her debut performance at London's Royal Albert Hall with Ron Sexsmith.
+On March 7, 2013, Train made her debut performance at London's Royal Albert Hall with Ron Sexsmith.

-Train is the voice of the Lexus Amazing In Motion 2013 global campaign, singing the song I'm Wandering previously released by Jackie Wilson (1958) and Aretha Franklin (1962).
+Train is the voice of the Lexus Amazing in Motion 2013 global campaign, singing the song I'm Wandering previously released by Jackie Wilson (1958) and Aretha Franklin (1962).

-Train sings Waltz With Me Under The Sun, the theme song of the 2013 film Queen of Carthage starring Shiloh Fernandez and Keisha Castle-Hughes.
+Train sings Waltz with Me Under the Sun, the theme song of the 2013 film Queen of Carthage starring Shiloh Fernandez and Keisha Castle-Hughes.

-Train is listed in as one of "10 New Artists You Need To Know Right Now" in the May 2014 issue of Rolling Stone Magazine.
+Train is listed in as one of "10 New Artists You Need to Know Right Now" in the May 2014 issue of Rolling Stone Magazine.

-She performed five songs on the soundtrack of the 2015 film Jenny's Wedding: True Love Avenue, Chase Me Away, Lost In Love, Sunny Side of the Street, and Baile Baile.
+She performed five songs on the soundtrack of the 2015 film Jenny's Wedding: True Love Avenue, Chase Me Away, Lost in Love, Sunny Side of the Street, and Baile Baile.

 Kristina Train sang the songs "When the Shy Star" and "Sleep Now" (with Julian Lennon) on the album Goldenhair by Brian Byrne released in 2017.

+Kristina Train co-wrote the song "They Don't Shine" with Mike Mattison on Signs, the fourth studio album by American blues rock group Tedeschi Trucks Band.
+The album was released on February 15, 2019, by Fantasy Records.

+Kristina Train provided the soundtrack for Gap's Fall 2020 "Stand United" ad campaign with her soulful cover of The Youngbloods' 1969 song, "Get Together".
+The campaign promoted a message of unity and connection during a time when the pandemic highlighted the need for it, according to Gap Inc..